-NAS devices are great, but what if your house goes up in flames?
+NAS devices (Network-attached storage) are great, but what if your house goes up in flames?
 You could stand to lose everything!
 Family photos from years ago, all of your music, videos, tax returns, digital financial documents… all gone!

 That’s why you should back up your NAS regularly.
 Synology’s made this easy by providing both native cloud backup functionality and an optional (free) cloud “sync” app.

 Setting up Synology’s Cloud Sync

 Once you’re all set on the DreamHost side of things, log in to your Synology device.
 Doesn’t matter if it’s a RackStation or a DiskStation.
 The great thing about the Synology platform is that every model runs the same DSM management software.